deepns/codegym/notes/journal.md

 ## Daily log - attempt#2

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 51 (grpc mutual TLS client)

+- added the client side code for mTLS client
+- fixed the certificate issue on the server side. had the wrong CA configured on the server

 ### Day 50 (grpc mutual TLS)